AguaClara/String-Digester/Final_Report_stringdigester.md

 In this report, the following strings will be referred to by the following names: the polypropylene twine will be referred to as "twine", the nylon monofilament string will be referred to as "nylon string", the stainless steel wire will be referred to as "wire", and the stainless steel cable will be referred to as "cable".

-For experiments 1.1, 1.2, and 1.3 the same set of strings were used, see Strings section in the Manual for detailed descriptions.
+For experiments 1.1, 1.2, and 1.3 the same set of strings were used, see Strings section in the Manual for detailed descriptions and pictures.

 ### 1.1 Mass of Water Experiment